-Debjamin Calef died in January of 1897, and Annie Calef and their only child, Anne (Anita) MacDonald Calef, lived elsewhere temporarily.
+Benjamin Calef died in January of 1897, and Annie Calef and their only child, Anne (Anita) MacDonald Calef, lived elsewhere temporarily.

-During the 1897-1898 winter season, 381 Marlborough was the home of cotton broker Daniel Appleton Dwight and his wife Mary Silsbee (Peele) Dwight.
+During the 1897-1898 winter season, 381 Marlborough was the home of cotton broker Daniel Appleton Dwight and his wife, Mary Silsbee (Peele) Dwight.
 They previously had lived at 312 Marlborough.
 They also maintained a home in Dublin, New Hampshire.
-They moved to 12 Hereford by 1899.
+They moved to 12 Hereford by the next season.

 During the 1898-1899 winter season, 381 Marlborough was the home of Weston Kendall Lewis, a note broker and banker, and his wife, Harriet Maud (Norton) Lewis.
 They previously had lived in Brookline and were living there again in 1900.

-During the 1908-1909 winter season, they were living in New York and 381 Marlborough was the home of merchandise broker Robert E. Stone and his wife, Ada (Balderston) Stone.
+During the 1908-1909 winter season, they were living in New York and 381 Marlborough was the home of real estate and insurance broker Robert Edward Stone and his wife, Ada (Balderston) Stone.
 They previously had lived at the Hotel Austerfield at 7-9 Massachusetts Avenue, and before that in Chicago.
-The Stones continued to live at 381 Marlborough during the 1909-1910 season, but moved thereafter.
+The Stones continued to live at 381 Marlborough during the 1909-1910 season, but moved thereafter to Chestnut Hill.

-Annie Calef continued to live at 381 Marlborough during the 1910-1911 winter season, but by the 1911-1912 season had moved to the Hotel Canterbury (southwest corner of Newbury and Charlesgate West).
-She continued to own 381 Marlborough, however, and is shown as the owner on the 1912 and 1917 Bromley maps, and was the assessed owner through 1927.
-Her daughter, Ann (Calef) Boardman, was the assessed owner from 1928 through 1932, and is shown as the owner on the 1928 Bromley map.
+Annie Calef continued to live at 381 Marlborough during the 1910-1911 winter season, but by the next season had moved to the Hotel Canterbury (southwest corner of Newbury and Charlesgate West).
+She continued to own 381 Marlborough and lease it to others.

-By the 1911-1912 winter season, 381 Marlborough was the home of Mary Louisa (McCulloh) Mayer Upham, the widow of Henry Christian Mayer and Henry Upham.
+By the 1911-1912 winter season, 381 Marlborough was the home of Mary Louisa (McCulloh) Mayer Upham, the widow of Henry Christian Mayer and of Henry Upham.
 She previously had lived at 142 Marlborough.
 Mary Upham’s step-daughter, Susan Upham, lived next door, at 379 Marlborough, and her sister, Margaret (McCulloh) Sturgis, had lived briefly at 381 Marlborough during the 1901-1902 winter season.